Selection of the type of probing signal in order to improve the range of the radar system

 Consistent filtering

-As with the rectangular waveform, the received pulses are first passed through a matched filter to improve the RMS.
-The matched filter provides a processing gain that further improves the detection threshold.
-In addition, a further advantage of a matched filter for an LFM signal is that it compresses the waveform in the time domain so that the filtered pulse becomes much narrower, resulting in better range resolution.
+As in the case of a rectangular waveform, the received pulses are first passed through a matched filter to improve the SNR.
+The matched filter provides a gain during processing, which further increases the detection threshold.
+In addition, an additional advantage of a matched filter for a high-frequency signal is that it compresses the waveform in the time domain, so that the filtered pulse becomes much narrower, resulting in better range resolution.

 matchingcoeff = getMatchedFilter(waveform);